Persuasion with Ambiguous Receiver Preferences: Appendix A: Omitted Proofs for Section

-Because $\mathcal{G}$ is compact, we can in fact replace the supremum on the left-hand side of the equation with a maximum, giving precisely the expression in Equation (\ref{eq:gen}).
-We cannot replace the supremum on the right-hand side with a maximum, and indeed the results for MPC games are often stated using limits of sequences of distributions.

-It is then clear that Sender's utility with simulatenous moves in the MPC game must be equal to her utility in the maxmin persuasion problem.
+Because $\mathcal{G}$ is compact, I can in fact replace the supremum on the left-hand side of the equation with a maximum, giving precisely the expression in Equation (\ref{eq:gen}).\footnote{I cannot replace the supremum on the right-hand side with a maximum, and indeed the results for MPC games are often stated using limits of sequences of distributions.} It is then clear that Sender's utility with simulatenous moves in the MPC game must be equal to her utility in the maxmin persuasion problem.

+I now prove the ``if" portion of the lemma.
+Let $G^*$ solve the maxmin persuasion problem.
+Since the maxmin and minmax utilities for Sender are equal, the game has a value, and both Sender and Receiver have strategies that guarantee them at least the value. $G^*$ is by definition such a strategy; let $T^*$ be such a strategy for Receiver.
+It must be that the pair $(G^*, T^*)$ guarantees each player exactly the value of the game because it is zero-sum: if either player's utility were strictly above the value, then the other's would be strictly below it.
+Thus $G^*$ is a best response to $T^*$, since no other strategy gives Sender strictly higher utility (or $T^*$ would not guarantee Receiver the value).
+Similarly, $T^*$ is a best response to $G^*$.
+Thus $G^*$ is a Nash equilibrium in the MPC game for Sender.

-If $G^*$ is a Nash equilibrium strategy in the MPC game for Sender, then the Nash equilibrium payoff for Sender results from taking Nature's best response to $G^*$.
+For the ``only if" portion, let $G^*$ be a Nash equilibrium strategy in the MPC game for Sender.
+Then the Nash equilibrium payoff for Sender results from taking Nature's best response to $G^*$.
 Since Nature's payoff is the opposite of Sender's, that payoff is therefore Sender's minimum utility from $G^*$.
-Thus a Nash equilibrium distribution for Sender has the same payoff in the MPC game and the maxmin persuasion problem, and that utility is precisely equal to Sender's maximum utility in the maxmin persuasion problem, so $G^*$ solves the maxmin persuasion problem by definition.

-Let $G^*$ solve the maxmin persuasion problem.
-Because $\mathcal{T}$ is compact, the set of distributions that minimize Sender's payoff from $G^*$ is nonempty.
-Since the maxmin and minmax utilities for Sender are equal, there must be at least one distribution in that set\textemdash call it $T^*$\textemdash such that $G^*$ maximizes Sender's utility in response to $T^*$.
-Thus in the MPC game $G^*$ is a best response by Sender to $T^*$.
-Of course, since Nature's payoff in the MPC game is the opposite of Sender's and $T^*$ minimizes Sender's utility from choosing $G^*$, $T^*$ is by definition a best response to $G^*$.
-Thus the two distributions are mutual best responses and $G^*$ is a Nash equilibrium strategy in the MPC game for Sender. \end{proof} This equivalence does not rely on the support of the prior $F$ in the maxmin persuasion problem, and thus suggests that results from other maxmin persuasion models may be applied to solve richer MPC games.
+Thus a Nash equilibrium distribution for Sender has the same payoff in the MPC game and the maxmin persuasion problem, and that utility is precisely equal to Sender's maximum utility in the maxmin persuasion problem, so $G^*$ solves the maxmin persuasion problem by definition. \end{proof} This equivalence does not rely on the support of the prior $F$ in the maxmin persuasion problem, and thus suggests that results from other maxmin persuasion models may be applied to solve richer MPC games.